 I invite you to join us as we work to raise men’s and boys’ consciousness about their collective socialization so that we can think critically about how we might be reinforcing or passing on these harmful beliefs and so we can challenge those beliefs in other men.
 You have influence and you have a platform to create positive social change.

-We are going to be talking more about this tomorrow, Wednesday, November 11 with Mark Herzlich, former NFL player and Kyle Harrison, director of players and inclusion for the Premiere Lacrosse League.
-RSVP to join the conversation.
+If you’d like to take a deeper dive on this topic, watch our November 2020 community conversation with Mark Herzlich, former NFL player and Kyle Harrison, director of players and inclusion for the Premiere Lacrosse League.